nitzanto/Breach-Shield/README.md

   <h2 align="center"><a>Overview</a></h2>

   <p align="center">
-    The Password Checker checks if a password has been leaked in previous data breaches using the Pwned Passwords API.
+   BreachShield checks if a password has been leaked in previous data breaches using the Pwned Passwords API.
 It takes a list of passwords as command line arguments and checks each password against the API to see if it has been leaked.
 If a password has been leaked, it displays a message indicating how many times it has been leaked and suggests that the user change the password.
 If a password hasn't been leaked, then it'll displays a message indicating that it is safe.
     <br />
         <br />
       </p>